April 9, 2025 by Staff Reporter

 Beyond GM warns that misleading committees and members of parliament has real-world implications.
 Without accurate information, MPs cannot understand nor properly scrutinise legislation, potentially leading to regulations that fail to protect public interests.

 The complaint specifically challenges Hardy’s claims of economic benefits for the UK, noting that companies pioneering gene-edited crops in the United States – which has the most lenient regulatory environment globally – have struggled financially.
-Calyxt, the first company to market gene-edited soybeans in 2019, has reportedly “failed to thrive,” while Cibus has seen falling share prices despite operating in favourable regulatory conditions.
+Calyxt, the first US company to market gene-edited soybeans in 2019, narrowly avoided bankruptcy in 2022 and was bought up by Canada’s Cibus in 2023.
+Since then Cibus has seen falling share prices despite operating in favourable regulatory conditions and in 2024 the company was accused of deceiving investors with its “over-hyped” claims for gene-editing technology.

 When the government presents hypothetical benefits as facts and uses uncited or unverifiable cost/benefit figures the letter suggests “the net result is a misleading discourse that marginalises transparency and public accountability around a crucial food system issue.”